spencertipping/pushback/pushback/simplex.md

   my $i  = $$self{responder_idx}{refaddr $proc}
     // die "$proc is not present, so can't be removed";

-  # TODO: don't move any responders; just create a hole in the array.
-That will
-  # cut down on the amount of JIT invalidation required.
   splice @$rs, $i, 1;
   splice @{$$self{responder_fns}}, $i, 1;